Konboi/kindle-notebook-html-to-md/README.md

 # knh2md

-A CLI tool to convert Kindle Notebook HTML to Obsidian-compatible Markdown.
+A CLI tool to convert Kindle Notebook HTML to Markdown.

-Converts HTML files exported from the Kindle app's "Export Notebook" feature into Markdown format for easy management in Obsidian and other note-taking tools.
+Converts HTML files exported from the Kindle app's "Export Notebook" feature into Markdown format.

 ## Installation